Monday, June 29, 2026

 Campy, Cheesy Thoughts

-The subject of camping seems to come up a lot with me, even though there was a massive gap in between being a kid and an adult.
-But then there's the two years we camped on our land with four kids while we literally built our house.
+The subject of camping seems to come up a lot with me, even though there was a massive gap without doing it between being a kid and an adult.
+But then there's the two years we camped on our land with four kids while we (literally) built our house.
 I want credit.
 We laid every block and 2x4 in that house, with help from friends and family.
 Two years of "home construction skills" added to our kids' homeschool arsenal.
 Who was I kidding?
-Math was measuring wood and counting nails.
+Math meant measuring wood and counting nails.
 English was, well, talking.
 I figured I was warping our children and that could be, but they turned out pretty awesome considering their warped parents.

 That camper was well-worn when we bought it.
 The refrigerator didn't work, so we used it for my and 5-year-old Elizabeth's closet.
 The heating system didn't work, so we wore out a dozen space heaters instead.
 Ken and his Dad built a shelter over the camper and put a porch in the mix.
 I bought an old fridge for $25 at a yard sale, so we became true rednecks and had a refrigerator on the porch.
 I hammered big nails in the 2x4s and we hung everybody's overalls and had their boots underneath.
+We wore those all week and I washed and dried them early Friday mornings at the laundromat.
 In the winter, we wrapped plastic around the whole business, to help keep the warmth in.
 It was insane, but I still talk about it like it was yesterday.
+I really should stop.
+It has been a very long time ago.
 We sold that monstrosity of a camper to some guy who had six kids (it only had two twin beds and a couch sofa).
 I was only 36 when we had moved into that thing.
 36. That is a baby.
 But we already had our four babies (ages 12, 10, 8 and 5) and I thought I knew what life was.
 The mountains and the valleys were coming, though God got us through them.

-Years of life, then 3 marriages, then a move to Villa Rica, then the grandbaby fest started, then eventually the baby girl married (their own babyfest starting when they came home from their honeymoon pregnant).
-Now we measure our days like a snowstorm, flurries of things to do and family and friends to see, ridiculous time spent in doctors' offices and trying to keep ahead of our own creaky bodies.
+Years of life, then the boys' marriages, then a move to Villa Rica, then the grandbaby fest started, then eventually the baby girl married (their own babyfest starting when they came home from their honeymoon pregnant).
+Now we measure our days like a snowstorm, flurries of things to do and family and church and friends to see, ridiculous time spent in doctors' offices trying to keep ahead of our own creaky bodies.

 No comments: